 If you have been successfully pre-registered with the PGME Office (i.e. you have received an email from the POWER system providing your login credentials), you may begin to complete your remaining registration requirements.
-Please review the 10 steps outlined below to obtain your Confirmation of Registration from the PGME Office.
+Please review the steps outlined below to obtain your Confirmation of Registration from the PGME Office.

-To sign your Letter of Appointment, go to the “LOA Documents” folder on the menu and access your Letter of Appointment.
+Go to the “LOA Documents” folder on the menu and access your Letter of Appointment.
 Please review to ensure accuracy, and read the page 2 requirements and authorizations.
 If all is correct, type your name and click on the “Submit button”.
 This is your electronic signature indicating your acceptance of the appointment.
 The College of Physicians and Surgeons of Ontario (CPSO) will be notified of your confirmation – which is part of your CPSO license application/renewal process.

 Do not begin medical practice or postgraduate training in Ontario until you have received confirmation from the CPSO that you are registered.
 It is an offence under the Regulated Health Professions Act for a person to practice medicine in Ontario, postgraduate training included, until such time as an appropriate certificate of registration has been renewed or issued.

 Research fellows are not required to be registered with the CPSO as there is no direct patient contact under this training designation.

 You must present your original work permit to the PGME Office at 500 University Avenue, 6th floor, upon your arrival in Canada and after each renewal.